LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 # Beginner's Crash Course to Elastic Stack Series
-## Part 4: Running Aggregations with Elasticsearch andKibana
+## Part 4: Running Aggregations with Elasticsearch and Kibana
 Welcome to the Beginner's Crash Course to Elastic Stack!

 This repo contains all resources shared during Part 4: Running Aggregations with Elasticsearch and Kibana.